 nmap 192.168.50.45

-Nmap will scan your system and list all open ports.
 If you find any open ports you are unsure about, investigate them before closing or blocking them, as it may break services or lock you out of your system.

 Based on the information in this tutorial, you can create custom UFW rules to close or restrict open ports.
 UFW blocks all incoming connections by default, so ensure you do not block legitimate traffic before implementing changes.

-Remove the UFW Firewall
+Disable or Remove UFW

 UFW is a valuable tool for managing firewall rules and securing your Debian system.
 However, there may be situations where you need to disable or remove it.